aldojunior990/dtmoney-ignite-reactjs/README.md

 Este é um aplicativo front-end desenvolvido durante o curso "Ignite" fornecido pela Rocketseat em react que usa conceitos como Styled Components, Mirage Js, Context API, hooks, axios e muito mais.
 O app tem um sistema de cadastro de entradas e saidas consegue visualizar a listagem desses cadastros.

-Este é um aplicativo front-end desenvolvido durante o curso "Ignite" fornecido pela Rocketseat em react que usa conceitos como Styled Components, Mirage Js, Context API, hooks, axios e muito mais.
-O app tem um sistema de cadastro de entradas e saidas consegue visualizar a listagem desses cadastros.
+This is a front-end application developed during the "Ignite" course provided by Rocketseat in react that uses concepts like Styled Components, Mirage Js, Context API, hooks, axios and more.
+The app has a system for registering entries and exits can view the listing of these entries.